oscar-bender-stone/honors-thesis/source/1_introduction.typ

 // THAT is what we want in an Trusted Computing Base; GOOD information transfer!
 Also tie in with still maintaining _reliability_ despite not tackling all of truth management.
 // TODO: emphasize that we define represetations by how they are verified!

-Although AIT has major accomplishments with measuring information, this field does not indicate _how_ to measure information.
-[DISCUSS CONNECTION TO ORGANIZATOIN.
-MAKE THIS A KEY WORD FOR THE WHOLE THESIS!].
-The main theorem on this is that any programming language can ressbe used to prove these claims.
-These translations have not been specifically addressed in the literature, and remain a prolific part in software for actual machines.
-[DESCRIBE PROBLEMS HERE CONSCISELY. ]

-Our inquiry can now shift onto a formal representation of information.
-Formal representations, in general, are sets of strings that are computable, i.e., accepted by a computer.
-The standard notion of computability is being computed by a Turing machine, and by taking this, we are now _exactly_ discussing the problem of interoperability of programming languages.
-These, too, are extremely distinct and built for different purposes.
-Semantic preserving and reflecting translations between these, also known as _transpilations_, are incredibly difficult, as they are generally equivalent to the Halting Problem.
-An alternative approach is to create an Intermediate Representation (IR) that other languages can compile into (_frontends_), and then compiled onto multiple machine architectures (_backends_).
-The driving standard in industry and research for this purpose is the LLVM compiler project @llvm_main.
-However, this project faces ongoing challenges, with a brief list including breaking changes and a massive packaging task accross different Operating Systems.
-One approach that addresses a subset of these problems is MILR @milr_llvm, another IR to abstract away from the original.
-Implementing these systems for _general_ programs is not the intent of this thesis, and instead, is to _bridge_ information _about_ programs.
-Therefore, we are interested in _unifying representations_ of these languages.
+Although AIT has established many asymptotic measurements on information, these asymptotics do not indicate _how_ to measure information.
+Besides Kolmogorov complexity being uncomputable, the choice of fixed programming language is not elaborated.
+Chaitin created a LISP variant, designed specifically for the ease of implementation, but this does not address the faithful representations of other languages.
+This emerges as an ongoing challenge in physical machines through the proliferation of programming languages.[TODO: describe this concisely!]

+// An alternative approach is to create an Intermediate Representation (IR) that
+// other languages can compile into (_frontends_), and then compiled onto multiple
+// machine architectures (_backends_).
+The driving standard in industry and
+// research for this purpose is the LLVM compiler project @llvm_main.
+However, this
+// project faces ongoing challenges, with a brief list including breaking changes
+// and a massive packaging task accross different Operating Systems.
+One approach
+// that addresses a subset of these problems is MILR @milr_llvm, another IR to
+// abstract away from the original.
+Implementing these systems for _general_
+// programs is not the intent of this thesis, and instead, is to _bridge_
+// information _about_ programs.
+Therefore, we are interested in _unifying
+// representations_ of these languages.

 // TODO: determine languages
 // for the example.